 Summer program

 Historically, Alston & Bird has a nine-week summer program that’s designed to “allow students to maximize their exposure to our lawyers and our various practice areas,” Price explains.
 Some smaller offices hire summer associates to fill specific practice group needs, but all offices encourage “flexibility with work assignments with no formal rotation required.”
-In response to COVID-19, A&B pivoted to a fully virtual summer program that expanded training opportunities to a firm-wide platform and enabled summer associates to engage and collaborate across offices.
-The firm looks forward to being able to resume hosting its traditional summer associate firm-wide meeting in Atlanta, known for “teambuilding, hands-on training, presentations and plenty of fun.”
+The firm also provides “a variety of training opportunities,” including a firmwide retreat in Atlanta, for “team building, hands-on training, presentations, and plenty of fun.”

 Almost all summer associates return to the firm as first-year associates, while some decide to pursue a judicial clerkship.
 During the summer, work is assigned “flexibly based on one’s interests, which allows our summer associates to explore a variety of practice groups during their time with us.”
 At the end of the program, summer associates flag their practice group preferences, and group-specific offers are subsequently determined with this information in mind.